ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

  4. Players can interface with the game using an HTML5 client

-For flexibility, we will probably want to break up the game into two applications, a game server and an HTML5 client.
-Breaking up the service in this way will allow us to create future frontend interfaces to this game.
+For flexibility, we will probably want to break up the game into two components, a game server and an HTML5 client.
+Breaking up the service in this way will allow us to create future front-end interfaces to this game.
 Having a game server also enables us to play the game in the Erlang shell or in a testing framework to ensure that it all functions correctly without involving HTML or a browser.